mikarinneoracle/vm-based-virus-scanning-with-terraform/README.md

 ### Create OL8 VM image

-- Create VM with ssh access temporarily (can use Bastion service if preferred)
+- Using Cloud UI create a VM with ssh access temporarily (can use Bastion service if preferred)
 - Access VM over ssh
 - Install UV scan
 - Add <code>/home/opc/<a href="scan.sh">scan.sh</a></code> (modify region and bucket names if necessary):